Edit Templates > Understanding assignment types

 Choose your assignment method

-Select from the available assignment types based on your workflow needs.
+Pick from the available assignment types described below.

-How to assign: Just type and select the member’s name from the dropdown.
-Done.
+How: Type and select the member’s name from the dropdown.

-Groups let multiple people share responsibility for a task.
-Any group member can jump in and complete it - perfect for spreading the workload while keeping everyone accountable.
+Groups let multiple people share responsibility.
+Any group member can complete the task.

 When to use:

-- Support tickets that any team member can handle
+- Support tickets any team member can handle

 - Document reviews where any QA person can take a look